Platane/wordle-bot/README.md

 A bot who solves the daily [powerlanguage.co.uk/wordle](https://www.powerlanguage.co.uk/wordle/) and posts the result on twitter.

+> 🚧 The layout has changed since the game move to NYT.
+Unfortunately the selector need to be updated, until them the bot is broken

 - 🐦 [twitter account](https://twitter.com/OasisPlatane)
 - 📚 [result archive](https://github.com/Platane/wordle-bot/tree/output)